GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

 .. _interrupt-timeout:

 **interrupt-timeout=sss**
+    When non-zero, attempts to interrupt only the wedged thread when ``request-timeout`` fires by injecting a
+    :py:class:`mod_wsgi.RequestTimeout` exception, rather than
-    Defines the maximum number of seconds allowed for an injected :py:class:`mod_wsgi.RequestTimeout` exception to take effect before
-    the daemon process is restarted.
-Defaults to 0 (feature disabled).
+    immediately escalating to a process restart.
+Defines the grace window in seconds for the injected exception to land and the request to unwind.
+Defaults to 0 (disabled).

-    When set to 0, the existing average-across-threads ``request-timeout`` behaviour is preserved.
-When set to a non-zero value, request times are tracked per-thread and, when any single thread crosses ``request-timeout``, mod_wsgi injects a
-    :py:class:`mod_wsgi.RequestTimeout` exception into that thread.
+    This option only changes the **recovery method** taken when ``request-timeout`` fires.
+It does not change **detection** — the fire point set by ``request-timeout`` is the same regardless of this setting.

-    The exception is a subclass of ``SystemExit``, so well-written code using ``except Exception:`` will not catch it.
+    The injected exception is a subclass of ``SystemExit``, so well-written code using ``except Exception:`` will not catch it.
     It may be caught for cleanup purposes but should be re-raised — swallowing it is counter to its purpose, similar to swallowing ``SystemExit``.
-If the exception unwinds back to the WSGI adapter within the ``interrupt-timeout`` grace window, the adapter returns
-    ``504 Gateway Timeout`` and the worker thread returns to the pool to handle further requests. **The process is not restarted; other threads were never disturbed.** If the grace window expires with the same request still active, the process is restarted as if ``interrupt-timeout`` were not set.
+If the exception unwinds back to the WSGI adapter within the ``interrupt-timeout`` grace window, the adapter returns ``504 Gateway Timeout`` and the worker thread returns to the pool to handle further requests. **The process is not restarted; other threads were never disturbed.** If the grace window expires with the same request still active, the daemon falls through to ``graceful-timeout`` followed by ``shutdown-timeout``.

     Recommended floor of ~10 seconds when enabled.
 Values significantly below that may not give the injected exception time to unwind